27 Amazing Ways to Upgrade Your Kitchen Without Remodeling

-While tearing down and replacing your kitchen cabinets is an undeniably large—and costly—proposition, there are easy ways to change the feel of the whole space without turning it into a construction zone for weeks.
+While tearing down and replacing your kitchen cabinets is an undeniably large—and costly—proposition, there are easy ways to upgrade your kitchen without turning it into a construction zone for weeks.
 "If you want to change the look of your kitchen but also wish to avoid spending a fortune, a great way to do so is by either replacing your cabinet doors or by simply repainting them," says Melanson.

 Or just add new hardware.

-With a small investment of money and time, you can make your kitchen feel like a brand-new room by swapping out your hardware.
+Looking for an easy kitchen upgrade you can knock out in a few hours?
 "In the past I've gone from brass hardware on my cabinets, and ended up spray painting all the hardware a dark stainless steel color for under $50 dollars," says Brett Elron, owner and lead interior designer at Barter Design, an interior design consulting firm and blog based in New York.
 "This shifted my kitchen from an older contemporary feel and transformed it into a more modern look and feel."